toltalchaos/shop-os/README.md

 ---

+### branching and versioning strategy

+when a new version is released please check out that "tag" instead of checking out `main` as `main` will be used to collect all the most current changes, many of which will be buggy and not work as intended or may have serious security flaws. when the kinks are all worked out there will be a release made and that release should be available for public consumption forever! so if someone updates and they dont like the new behaviour they may re-update back to the previous version. but as a rule **MAIN is experimental**

 ## TODO (things to refine before next release)

 - document deployment strategy

-### branching and versioning strategy

-when a new version is released please check out that "tag" instead of checking out `main` as `main` will be used to collect all the most current changes, many of which will be buggy and not work as intended or may have serious security flaws. when the kinks are all worked out there will be a release made and that release should be available for public consumption forever! so if someone updates and they dont like the new behaviour they may re-update back to the previous version. but as a rule **MAIN is experimental**
+  - can any of the steps be eliminated or condensed with code?

-### Documentation on Setup
+## Documentation on Deployment

-- `cd online-store`
+- pull latest
-- requirements
+- create .env
-  - business-associated gmail account + firebase app init
-  - users/auth
+  - set up emailer
-    - user and manager
-  - RTDB + rules
-- pulling code
-- installing Node.js
-- Creation of ENV file
     - Gmail emailer instructions (turn on 2FA, get the app password, enter account email and app password in .env)
+  - set up firebase acct
     - Firestore settings (manager account, shopper account, tokens for .env)
+  - set up accounts
+    - manager
+    - shopper user
+  - RTDB + rules

 ---